cloudstateio/cloudstate/README.md

 *   The Serverless Developer Experience, from development to production, is revolutionary and will grow to dominate the future of Cloud Computing
     *   FaaS is however— with its ephemeral, stateless, and short-lived functions—only the first step and implementation of the Serverless Developer Experience.
     *   FaaS is great for processing intensive, parallelizable workloads, moving data from A to B providing enrichment and transformation along the way.
 But it is quite limited and constrained in what use-cases it addresses well, which makes it very hard and inefficient to implement traditional application development and distributed systems protocols.
-*   What's needed is a next generation Serverless platform and programming model for  general-purpose application development (e.g. microservices, streaming pipelines, AI/ML, etc.).
+*   What's needed is a next generation Serverless platform (Serverless 2.0) and programming model for  general-purpose application development (e.g. microservices, streaming pipelines, AI/ML, etc.).
     *   One that lets us implement common use-cases such as: shopping carts, user sessions, transactions, ML models training, low-latency prediction serving, job scheduling, and much more.
     *   What is missing is support for long-lived virtual stateful services, a way to manage distributed state in a scalable and available fashion, and options for choosing the right consistency model for the job.
-*   We are tackling these problems by attempting to build this next generation Serverless on Knative/Kubernetes, gRPC, and Akka (Cluster, Persistence, etc.), with a rich set of client APIs (JavaScript, Go, Python, Java, Scala, PHP, etc.)
+*   We are tackling these problems by building this next generation Serverless on Knative/Kubernetes, gRPC, and Akka (Cluster, Persistence, etc.), with a rich set of client APIs (JavaScript, Go, Python, Java, Scala, PHP, etc.)

 ### Limitations of current Serverless implementations